 Creatine monohydrate (often referred to as simply creatine) is a substance found in muscle cells.
 Creatine helps give muscles the energy required during high-intensity exercise or heavy lifting.
 Body builders feel that creatine contributes to building muscle mass and strength, and that assumption is borne out in studies.

-While not actually an amino acid itself, it shares many similarities with amino acids, and the body can produce it from the amino acids L-arginine, L-glycine, and L-methionine.
+While not actually an amino acid itself, creatine shares many similarities with amino acids, and the body can produce it from the amino acids L-arginine, L-glycine, and L-methionine.

 Creatine is a popular and powerful nootropics because in addition to it’s well-known role in building muscle mass, creatine also helps to improve short-term memory and reasoning skills.